 Banned in 1978, lead-based paint is common in older homes and remains a leading cause of lead poisoning today.
 Lead poisoning in children and adults often results from inhalation or ingestion of dust created by deteriorating lead paint or paint that has been disturbed during remodeling.
-Developing children and expectant mothers are especially at risk to hazards resulting from lead paint.
+Young children and expectant mothers are especially at risk to hazards resulting from lead paint.
 There are a number of remedies that can make a home safe from lead hazards.
 BrightFields has Delaware, Pennsylvania, Maryland, and New York-certified Lead Risk Assessors, Inspectors, and Lead Abatement Project Designers to assist in making homes and businesses safer.

 Our personnel are qualified to perform Lead Inspections designed to identify lead paint within a dwelling, and Lead Risk Assessments to identify potential hazards.
 These services involve sampling paint and dust within a building and investigating the condition of painted surfaces and living habits of occupants to determine the source of hazards.
 Lead Risk Assessments recommend a course of action for a homeowner or occupant to reduce the risks associated with lead.

 We design complex lead abatement projects and are qualified to perform Elevated Blood Lead Level investigations to determine the source of lead poisoning in children who have been identified with elevated levels in their blood.
 After abatement projects, BrightFields conducts Clearance Investigations to verify abatement was completed successfully and the building is safe for occupation.

 Indoor air quality and mold are health and safety concerns for commercial, industrial, and residential building occupants.
 BrightFields performs mold screenings, assessments and indoor air quality (IAQ) assessments of residential properties as well as commercial, public, private, and industrial buildings.